Sir-Batman/ros-wsl-install-guide/README.md

 Your `/home` or `~` directory will be located in `C:\Users\<username>\AppData\Local\Packages\CanonicalGroupLimited.UbuntuonWindows_79rhkp1fndgsc\LocalState\rootfs\home`.
 This will let you open files/folder from the Windows-side outside the shell.

-If you do not see the `AppData` folder on Windows, you will need to enable `Hidden items` by
+If you do not see the `AppData` folder on Windows, you will need to enable `Hidden items` by:

-  a.
-Open a Windows Explorer window
+a) Open a Windows Explorer window

-  b.
-Under the `View` Tab, under the `Show/hide` heading,  Check the `Hidden Items` checkbox.
+b) Under the `View` Tab, under the `Show/hide` heading,  Check the `Hidden Items` checkbox.

 ## Install ROS